-Neymar tells Barcelona teammates he wants to leave
+Neymar tells Barcelona he wants to leave

 "Faced with this position, the club has informed them they refer to the buy-out clause of his existing contract which as of 1 July totals 222 million euros (approximately $262M) which will have to be deposited in its entirety.

-"Furthermore, in reply to the claim for the contract extension bonus, the club has once again made it clear that the amount remains deposited with a notary until the case is resolved."
+"Furthermore, in reply to the claim for the contract extension bonus, the club has once again made it clear that the amount remains deposited with a notary until the case is resolved.

 "The player remains under contract at FC Barcelona but with temporary permission to not take part in training sessions."

-Neymar has scored over 100 goals for the Catalan club, helping them win the Champions League, two La Liga titles and three Copa del Reys since his arrival in 2013.
+As one third of a feared triumvirate alongside Messi and Luis Suarez, Neymar has scored over 100 goals for the Catalan club, helping them win the Champions League, two La Liga titles and three Copa del Reys since his arrival in 2013.

 He signed a new five-year deal with Barcelona in 2016.

-However, La Liga president Javier Tebas stood by comments that the offer wouldn't be accepted as they believe the French club is failing to comply with Financial Fair Play (FFP) rules.
+However, La Liga president Javier Tebas stood by comments that the league would oppose the deal as they believe the French club is failing to comply with Financial Fair Play (FFP) rules.

 FFP was implemented by European football's governing body UEFA in an attempt to prevent reckless spending by clubs and to increase competition.